deekshith-31123/2100031123/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Credits
-- Project maintained by Praveen (2100030888).
+- Project maintained by Sai deekshith (2100031123).
 - External APIs used for product data retrieval (list any relevant external sources).

 ## Support
-For any issues or inquiries, please contact Praveen via email at praveen@example.com.
+For any issues or inquiries, please contact Sai deekshith via email at 2100031123cseh@gmail.com

 ## Acknowledgements
 - Special thanks to the Django community for their continuous support and contributions.